 Help others: Click Here to send review or send us your review to reviews@threebestrated.ca.
 Negative and positive review will be used for rating.
 Make a difference.

-Nose Hill Park is a natural park in the northwest quadrant of Calgary, Alberta, which covers over 11 km2 (4.2 sq mi).
-It is the fourth-largest urban park in Canada and one of the largest urban parks in North America.
-Nose Hill Natural Environment Park lies in the northwest part of the city, surrounded by 12 residential communities.
-It covers 1129 hectares and has various hiking trails and dedicated off-leash areas.
-The trees, shrubs, and wildflowers in the coulees are very different from the species found in the fescue grassland.
-Nose Hill Park provides a refuge for many wild animals living in the park and is home to porcupines, ground squirrels, northern pocket gophers, and several species of mice and voles.
-The park contains significant archaeological sites, including stone circles, and over 198 wildlife species have been identified on the hill.
-It has tons of trails to explore, ranging from beginners to advanced, with beautiful lookouts and views of Calgary.
+Nose Hill Park, located in the northwest quadrant of Calgary, Alberta, spans over 11 km2 (4.2 sq mi).
+As the fourth-largest urban park in Canada and one of the largest in North America, Nose Hill Natural Environment Park is nestled in the northwest part of the city and is surrounded by 12 residential communities.
+The park has 1129 hectares and a diverse landscape with hiking trails and dedicated off-leash areas.
+The coulees within the park are adorned with unique trees, shrubs, and wildflowers that differ from those found in the fescue grassland.
+This natural diversity provides a safe haven for many wild animals, including porcupines, ground squirrels, and northern pocket gophers.
+Moreover, Nose Hill Park holds historical significance, containing important archaeological sites like stone circles.
+The hill is also a habitat for over 198 wildlife species that have been identified.
+For outdoor enthusiasts, the park offers a plethora of trails to explore, catering to beginners and advanced hikers alike.
+Along the way, visitors are treated to breathtaking lookouts and stunning views of Calgary's landscape.

 Specialty: